****Trigger Warning: This content may cause some readers distress***

 As this condition tragically claims the lives of between 130-150 babies a year in Australia, this breakthrough is HUGE news.

-New research may reveal what causes SIDS
+Major breakthrough: New research may have discovered what causes SIDS

 Researchers at Boston Children’s Hospital and Harvard University tested the blood of 61 infants whose death had been attributed to SIDS, and found that more than 30 per cent of these babies whose cause of death was unclear had elevated levels of serotonin.